What is the Employment Allowance?

 Definition of the Employment Allowance

 The Employment Allowance started on 6th April 2014.
-It is set against the employer's NI that would have been paid, up to £5,000 a year.
-Only businesses with an employer’s NI liability of under £100,000 a year are eligible to claim the allowance.
+It is set against the employer’s NI that would have been paid, up to £10,500 a year.

 The Employment Allowance can’t be used against PAYE or employee’s NI unless an employer has overpaid employer’s NI as a result of not using the allowance.